hckjck/python-deprecation/README.md

 The following document shows how to use deprecation in Python for different scenarios and parts of your code.

+## How to use?

 Under `./src` directory you are going to find examples including tests, showing how to deprecate and test your deprecations.
-By running, you can explore how it would behave at runtime.
+By running them you can explore how it would behave at runtime.
 By opening it in your favourite IDE, you are able to check whether your IDE is supporting you by giving any hints when using deprecated stuff.
+You can run all tests using pytest.

 ## Throwing deprecation warnings